MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 If `STAY` is selected, a dry particle will remain stationary until a) the cell rewets and tracking can continue or b) the simulation ends.

 **Note**: In version 6.5.0, behavior was as described by `DROP`.
 This remains the default behavior in version 6.6.0.

+**Note**: There is one significant exception to the `DROP` behavior: well cells.
+If `DROP` is enabled, a particle entering a pumping well cell may be passed to the cell bottom into the cell beneath if the cell is dry, rather than terminating as we might expect.
+It is then pulled back into the well, and the cycle repeats.
+To avoid an infinite loop in this situation, we stipulate that, within each time step, a particle may not backtrack (i.e. return to the cell it was previously in).
+Thus a particle will be passed out of the well onto the face of the cell below, then will terminate.

 ```mermaid
 flowchart LR